-Exclusive Use: When linehaul service is provided, the Contractor will devote the entire conveyance for cargo booked under this contract and shall be prohibited from loading cargo not booked under this contract either on the conveyance or on the government cargo except as provided in Exhibit 3, PWS, paragraph 7.A.1.
+Exclusive Use: When linehaul service is provided, the Contractor will devote the entire conveyance for cargo booked under this contract and shall be prohibited from loading cargo not booked under this contract either on the conveyance or on the government cargo except as provided in Exhibit 2, PWS, paragraph 7.A.1.

 Explosives: Includes all military explosives (IMO Class 1.1, 1.2, 1.3 and 1.4), military lethal chemicals, and other items included in Title 49 Code of Federal Regulations, Part 171 et seq (CFR et seq).
+Military explosives IMO Classes 1.1, 1.2, 1.3, and 1.4, excluding 1.4S shall be solicited under the One-Time-Only Ordering Procedures.